 If you develop chronic pain and stiffness in your back or neck due to spinal arthritis, a medial branch block is the first step toward treatment that can give you long-lasting pain relief.
-The experienced physicians at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, have helped many patients overcome the symptoms of spinal arthritis, starting with a diagnostic medial branch block to identify the arthritic vertebra and the nerve causing your pain.
+The experienced physicians at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, and Valparaiso, Indiana, have helped many patients overcome the symptoms of spinal arthritis, starting with a diagnostic medial branch block to identify the arthritic vertebra and the nerve causing your pain.
 If you need help with ongoing back or neck pain, call the nearest office or schedule an appointment online.

 Each vertebra in your spine has a pair of medial branch nerves that carry pain messages from the facet joints to your brain.
 A diagnostic medial branch block is an injection containing a local anesthetic that’s placed at a specifically targeted medial branch nerve.